NREL/ResStock/docs/technical_reference_guide/README.md

 cd <RESSTOCK_DIR>/docs/technical_reference_guide
 ```

-2. Pull a docker container with the full version of textlive (only needs to be done once)
+2. Pull a docker container with the full version of textlive (this might take several minutes, but only needs to be done once.
+If you have issues, get off the VPN during the pull)

 ```
-$ docker run --rm -it -v $(pwd):/workspace mfisherman/texlive-full /bin/sh
+$ docker pull mfisherman/texlive-full
 ```

 3. Run the container and mount the current directory contents in the workspace directory of the container.
 Use /bin/bash as the default shell.